Need help? We are available to speak to you 7 days a weekRead More

 What Happens After You Submit Your 186 Visa Application

-After submitting your 186 visa application, you will have to wait for the Department's decision.
-The Department can reach out for additional information, so always monitor your ImmiAccount.
-The Department will assess your application and grant it after approving your employer's nomination.
+After submitting your 186 visa application, you will have to wait as the application enters the Department of Home Affairs processing queue, where it will be assessed for a decision.
+During this period, the Department can reach out for additional information, so always monitor your ImmiAccount.
+The Department will assess your application alongside your employer's nomination.

 Your visa decision will be delivered in writing; if positive, you will get your visa grant number, start date, and conditions.
 If not, the Department will share the reasons for refusal and inform you of your right to review its decision.